spikeekips/source-over-ssh/README.rst

 ##################################################

-`source+over+ssh` (aka, `sos`) manages the multiple source repositories over `ssh` with *virtual* user account. it supports `svn`, `git` without any further configuration of your client and also provide the management shell through `ssh`.
+`source+over+ssh` (aka, `sos`) manages the multiple source repositories over `ssh` with *virtual* user account.
+It supports `svn`, `git` without any further configuration of your client and also provide the management shell through `ssh`.

-the one of the reason, why `source+over+ssh` was written was, that is. when you serve the `svn` or `git` source repositories through ssh, you must create and provide the actual system account (maybe that account be able to access to the system shell, though you use ``git-shell``, it also can be the shell.). using `source+over+ssh` you don't need these kind of security problem. in the `source+over+ssh`, there is no actual system account, every user is **virtual**. you can protect your system from accidental security problems.
+The one of the reason, why `source+over+ssh` was written was, that is.
+When you serve the `svn` or `git` source repositories through ssh, you must create and provide the actual system account (maybe that account be able to access to the system shell, though you use ``git-shell``, it also can be the shell.).
+Using `source+over+ssh` you don't need these kind of security problem.
+In the `source+over+ssh`, there is no actual system account, every user is **virtual**.

-feature
+You can protect your system from accidental security problems.

+Feature
 ##################################################

  - **virtual user** (not actual system account)